10 Best Herbal Tinctures For Insomnia

 passiflora incarnata tincture

-Passiflora incarnata, commonly known as passionflower, is a herbal remedy widely used for its calming effects, particularly in treating insomnia.
+Passiflora incarnata, commonly known as wild passionflower, is a popular herb used in tinctures to support sleep and alleviate insomnia.

 glycyrrhiza glabra tincture

-Glycyrrhiza glabra, commonly known as licorice root, is traditionally used in herbal medicine for its soothing and calming properties.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing and calming properties.

-When combined with other herbs like valerian root or chamomile, glycyrrhiza glabra tinctures can offer a more balanced approach to managing insomnia.
+When combined with other calming herbs like valerian or chamomile, glycyrrhiza glabra tinctures may offer a more balanced approach to managing insomnia.

 5. Melissa officinalis